 because relative, and not absolute condition is important in determining alternative phenotype fitness (Tomkins et al. 2011) (compare the proportions of the differently shaded areas under the condition distribution in Fig. 1a [before harvesting] with Fig. 1c [after harvesting for several generations]).
 Likewise, we predict that the selective removal of juveniles (bar deutonymphs) of random condition has no effect on fighter expression (compare the proportions of the differently shaded areas under the condition distribution in Fig. 1a [before harvesting] with Fig. 1e [after harvesting for several generations]), because fitness functions remain unaltered.
 The reduction in population size because of the harvesting of juveniles, however, will be reflected in an overall reduced size of the condition distribution (compare blue dotted distribution size [before harvesting] with red dashed distribution size [after harvesting for several generations] in Fig. 1e).

 In contrast, according to the ET model and assuming that the male polyphenism is mitigating, the stress mechanism of the developmental system can fuel a mitigating response to increased deutonymph and juvenile mortality because males can mature early as a minor to escape the juvenile stage quickly (Ernande et al. 2004), fuelling the evolution of the threshold for scrambler expression.
-If scrambler fitness increases relative to that of fighters, the threshold for fighter expression will evolve to crease, both in response to deutonymph harvesting (compare the proportions of the differently shaded areas under the condition distribution in Fig. 1b [before harvesting] with Fig. 1d [after harvesting for several generations]) and in response to the selective harvesting of other juveniles (compare the proportions of the differently shaded areas under the condition distribution in Fig. 1b [before harvesting] with Fig. 1f [after harvesting for several generations]).
+If scrambler fitness increases relative to that of fighters, the threshold for fighter expression will evolve to increase, both in response to deutonymph harvesting (compare the proportions of the differently shaded areas under the condition distribution in Fig. 1b [before harvesting] with Fig. 1d [after harvesting for several generations]) and in response to the selective harvesting of other juveniles (compare the proportions of the differently shaded areas under the condition distribution in Fig. 1b [before harvesting] with Fig. 1f [after harvesting for several generations]).
 Further, because scramblers mature earlier in life (Smallegange 2011), live longer than fighters (Radwan & Bogacz 2000) and sire more offspring than fighters (van den Beuken et al. 2019), an increase in scrambler expression can increase population size (Smallegange & Deere 2014).
 This ecological response will increase the size of the condition distribution (compare blue dotted distribution size [before harvesting] with red dashed distribution size [after harvesting for several generations] in Fig. 1d and 1f).
 But note that the removal of good-condition juveniles when removing deutonymphs will result in the right-hand side of the distribution to be at lower condition values (compare blue dotted distribution size [before harvesting] with red dashed distribution size [after harvesting for several generations] in Fig. 1d).

 Methods